mboudiaf/Mutual-Information-Variational-Bounds/README.md

 The plots above present the estimated MI after 10 epochs of training on a 100k samples dataset with batch size 128, for the three estimation methods.

-## Using MI as a regularization term
+## Using MI as a regularization term in a loss

 The most interesting use case of these bounds is in the context of mutual information maximization.
 A typical example is reduction of mode collapse in GANs.
 In the context of GANs, the mutual information I(Z;X) is used as a proxy for the entropy of the generator H(X), where X represents the output of the generator, and Z the noise vector.
 The maximization of I(X;Z) results in the maximization of H(X).